ParthasarathiMahana/offlineTodoList_react_tailNode/README.md

 ### If we mark a task as "done" it will move to bottom.

 ### The tasks which is marked "done" recently will be on top of all the "done tasks".

-### You can toggle between "done" and "not done" by uncommenting the code I have commented out inside "toggle status" function.